-Colorado is one of the most strategically important aerospace states in the nation, anchored by Lockheed Martin Space, United Launch Alliance, and a dense cluster of satellite companies along the Denver-Boulder corridor.
-With Space Force headquarters in Colorado Springs, the state is at the center of American space power.
+Colorado is one of the most strategically important aerospace states in the nation, employing 165,000+ workers and anchored by Lockheed Martin Space, United Launch Alliance, and over 200 space companies along the Denver-Boulder corridor.
+With US Space Force headquarters in Colorado Springs and Ball Aerospace building instruments for the James Webb Space Telescope, Colorado sits at the center of American space power.

 From GPS satellites to missile warning systems, Colorado's aerospace companies build the space infrastructure that the entire modern world depends on every single day.